wonderflow-bv/wonderflow-api-java-client/README.md

 # wonderflow-api-client

+Here you find an example of a Java-based API client.

+The example include just one request: `Http POST /token` to the Wonderflow API.

 <!-- START doctoc -->
 <!-- END doctoc -->

-This is just an example of a Java-based API client for the Wonderflow API.

-The example include just one request: `Http POST /token`.

 ### Requirements